 Muscat, the capital city of the Sultanate of Oman, is sight for sore eyes.
-The city with layers and layers of history from the various invasions of Portuguese, Ottoman, and much more holds its rich history and culture in a silver platter.
+The city with layers and layers of history from the various invasions of Portuguese, Ottoman, and much more holds its rich history and culture on a silver platter.
 The city used to have a major port, which was then moved to another province.
 Though the kingdom is one among the GCC, is filled with rocky mountains, lush greenery, and beaches.
-The desert can be witnessed in parts of the city in smaller areas, but in another province called the Vahibas, Desert is all you can see.
+The desert can be witnessed in parts of the city in smaller areas, but in another province called the Vahibas, the Desert is all you can see.

 Below is the list of 15 must-visit places in Muscat:

-1. Al Alam Palace
+1. Al Alam Palace In Muscat

 It is said to be the ceremonial palace of the Sultan Qaboos of Oman.
 The palace, though monumental in size, is very elegant and modest in design.
 The palace is not open for visitors but it will be worth the trip to see the gates and the external facade of gold and blue in Old Muscat following traditional Omani architecture.